Thanking volunteers is important.

 Don’t worry – I’ve got you covered.

-Here are a dozen ideas for thanking your volunteers and showing them the love.
+Here are 15 ideas for thanking volunteers and showing them some love.

 2. Home-made card.
 Got a creative spark?
 Make your own cards.
 Personalize them with a photo of your volunteer in action, or something else that gives the card a personal touch.
 Craft stores are FULL of stickers, decals, paper punches, and other toys to help you create little works of art.